causal3900/causal3900.github.io/05_statistical_modeling.Rmd

 ## Lab: Parametric g-formula

 > Sep 27.
+Download the corresponding R Markdown file [**here**](assets/discussions/discussion6.Rmd).

+Before discussion, make sure to download the data we'll be using.
+See the Ed Discussion post for more detail.

 After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 13 and 15.1.

 ## Inverse probability of treatment weighting